 Is Your Product, Service or Message Boomer and Mature-Friendly?

-It is critical that your company be “boomer and mature-friendly” so that the 50+ population will be interested and drawn to purchase the products or services you are offering.
+It is critical that your company be “boomer and mature-friendly” so that the 80 million 55+ population will be interested and drawn to purchase the products or services you are offering.
 The term “mature-friendly” describes a product, service or message that contains all of the components necessary to make it easier for a boomer or mature adult to utilize, understand and operate.

 The Aging of Public Policy in the 21st Century

-As a proven industry consultant, Abramson is often retained to help companies make products and services accessible and user-friendly for baby boomers and mature adults.
-In addition, she instructs employees on how to be more sensitive to the needs of this group.
-Dr. Abramson has worked closely with many major organizations, including AARP, Duracell, Arthritis Foundation, Sanofi-Aventis, Philips Electronics, BMO Private Bank, Siemens, American Automobile Association (AAA), Hearing Life, Century 21, Humana, Walmart and many more.
+As a proven industry consultant, Abramson is frequently retained to help organizations make products and services accessible and user-friendly across generations.
+Dr. Abramson works closely with business development and marketing teams as they create strategy plans and develop target rich collaterals geared toward cross generational population segments.
+In addition, she instructs employees on how to be more sensitive to the needs of each generational cohort.
+Dr. Abramson has worked closely with many major organizations, including Duracell, Arthritis Foundation, Sanofi, L’Oreal Paris, Philips, Harvard, BMO Private Bank, Siemens, COMCAST, Beltone, SCI, Kroger, AAA, Northwestern Mutual, Hearing Life, Proctor & Gamble, Century 21, Humana, AIG, Subway, Genworth, Kimberly-Clark, Walmart, AARP and many more.